Suing an Abuser for Money

-If the judge decides that it is more likely than not that the abuser did bring an abusive civil action lawsuit, the lawsuit and claims should be dismissed.
-The judge should also order:
+If the judge rules in your favor, deciding that the abuser did bring an abusive civil action lawsuit, the judge will dismiss the lawsuits and claims that the abuser filed.
+The judge should also order the abuser to:

-- the abuser to pay all the current court costs of the civil action;
+- pay all the current court costs of the civil action;

-- the abuser to pay your attorney’s fees and all reasonable costs of having to defend against the abusive civil action; and
+- pay your attorney’s fees and all reasonable costs of having to defend against the abusive civil action; and

-If the judge decides that it is more likely than not that the abuser did not bring an abusive civil action lawsuit, the judge may:
+If the judge rules against you, determining that the abuser did not bring an abusive civil action lawsuit, the judge may:

 - find certain facts in the abuser’s favor,